Diffusion Secant Alignment for Score-Based Density Ratio Estimation: Experiments

-\textit{The secant curves are smoother and more concentrated}, especially at early timesteps, while the tangent curves fluctuate more and show greater variance.
-Besides, secants cluster around their mean, whereas tangents are more spread out.
-This highlights the stability and learnability advantages of ISA-DRE, as detailed in \cref{proposition:variance-reduction-of-secant}.
+The secant trajectories are noticeably smoother and more tightly concentrated, especially at early timesteps, whereas tangent trajectories fluctuate more and exhibit substantially higher variance.
+Secants also cluster around their mean, while tangents remain widely dispersed.
+This empirically confirms the stability advantage predicted by \cref{thm:variance-reduction-of-secant}.